What Is a BBA? Guide to the Bachelor of Business Administration

 BBA admission requirements

-BBA curriculum
+BBA courses and curriculum

 Like many bachelor's degrees, earning a BBA means attending a four-year college or university, either online, in person, or via a combination of the two.
 Because many people who choose to earn a BBA already have careers or unique schedules, numerous schools offer programs you can complete at your own pace.
 Others offer accelerated programs that allow you to complete a four-year BBA in three years.
 You'll typically need to earn 120 credits to finish your degree, whether you finish in three or four years.